ankaAR/bestiario5e/_creatures/wolf.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
-Impacto: 7 (2d4 + 2) piercing damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
+Impacto: 7 (2d4 + 2) puntos de daño perforante.
 If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.